 Hire Legal Representation You Can Rely On

-If you were seriously injured in an elevator or escalator accident, contact our San Diego premises liability attorneys at The McClellan Law Firm to discuss your situation.
-With more than more than 30 years of experience and over 120 verdicts and settlements in excess of $1 million each, you can rest assured that your case is in good hands.
+If you were seriously injured or lost a loved one, contact our San Diego elevator and escalator accident attorneys at The McClellan Law Firm today.
+Our firm is backed by more than 40 years of experience and over 140 verdicts and settlements in excess of $1 million each, which means you can rest assured that your case is in good hands.